ngrx/platform/projects/ngrx.io/content/guide/signals/signal-store/custom-store-features.md

 </code-example>

-The `withSelectedEntity` feature adds the `selectedEntityId` state property and `selectedEntity` computed property to the store where it is used.
+The `withSelectedEntity` feature adds the `selectedEntityId` state slice and the `selectedEntity` computed signal to the store where it is used.
 However, it expects state properties from the `EntityState` type to be defined in that store.
 These properties can be added to the store by using the `withEntities` feature from the `entities` plugin.